Collect and utilize customer preferences at scale

 Consistency

-Preferences persist across app, web, email, and in-store
+Preferences persist across all channels: app, web, email, and in-store

-Preferences persist across app, web, email, and in-store
+Preferences persist across all channels: app, web, email, and in-store

 Adaptability